iblind/notes-ubiq/notes.md

 You can generate a random number between some floor and a ceiling for each cell in a column thus:

 - df['random_number_column'] = np.random.randint(floor_num, ceiling_num, df.shape[0])

+## Accessing index as an array

+- df.index.values

+## Converting row to be a header

+- df.columns = df.iloc[n]

+where n indicates the row number (0 indexed).
+You should then be able to drop that row using

+- df.reindex(df.index.drop(n))

+## Calculating a rolling average

+We can do this for a single column:

+- df['rolling_avg'] = data['raw_values'].rolling(5).mean()

+Where 5 refers to the window.
+Note that the window has a huge number of settings (https://docs.scipy.org/doc/scipy/reference/signal.html#window-functions); if these aren't specified, you can pass _.rolling()_ a number which will indicate the number of rows to use as the window.
+Additionally, it's worth mentioning that we don't necessarily have to calculate the average — we can calculate other statistics, such as the sum.

+If you want to apply this rolling average to ALL the columns in the dataframe:

+- df.rolling(5).mean()

+## Dropping certain rows

+If you need to drop rows using their index, we can do so using the _.iloc_ function.

+- df2 = df1.iloc[n:]

+This drops all rows prior to row _n_.

+## Removing the index column name

+Occasionally, you'll set the index from a column, and it'll remain, inconveniently, named.
+To remove this, simply use this:

+- df.index.name = None

+## Dropping all rows with negative values

+- df[(df > 0).all(1)]

+## Correlating _ALL_ columns in a df with a particular series/list

+If you're trying to correlate columns to another column in a data frame:

+- df.apply(lambda x: x.corr(someSeries, method='spearman'))

+You can also use _.corrwith()_ to calculate a correlation between one df's columns and another column in a second df.

+## Row-wise average in a pandas data frame

+- df.mean(axis=1)

 ## Basic python stuff: